HTTP status codes: Full list and explanations

 208 Already Reported

-This status code is used inside a DAV:propstat response element to prevent repeatedly enumerating the internal members of multiple bindings to the same collection.
-For each, only one will be reported with a 200 status, while others will use the 208 code.
+This status code is used inside a DAV:propstat response element to avoid listing duplicate internal members of collections.
+Only one resource reports a 200 OK status, while duplicates use 208.

 226 IM Used